Todd Kaminsky

-Todd Kaminsky is an American attorney and politician from the state of New York.
+Todd Kaminsky is an American attorney, lobbyist, and former politician from the state of New York.
 A Democrat, he was a member of the New York State Senate representing the 9th district, which is based on the South Shore of Long Island.
+He was the Democratic nominee for Nassau County District Attorney in 2021 but lost the general election to Anne Donnelly by a landslide.

+Kaminsky is the great-nephew of entertainer Mel Brooks.

-Early life and career
+Early life and education

 Kaminsky was born and raised in Long Beach, New York on Long Island.
 He received his A.B. degree, summa cum laude, from the University of Michigan, and his J.D. degree, magna cum laude, from New York University Law School.

+Legal career

 Kaminsky worked as an assistant district attorney in the Queens County District Attorney's Office, prosecuting domestic violence cases, robberies, shootings and other violent crimes.
 He then joined the U.S. Attorney's Office in the Eastern District of New York as an Assistant United States Attorney, where he worked for six years.
 There he became acting deputy chief of the Public Integrity Section, successfully prosecuting elected officials including State Senate Majority Leader Pedro Espada Jr., Assemblyman Jimmy Meng, and U.S. Representative Michael Grimm.

 Giving his closing remarks in the Espada, Jr. case, the New York Times wrote, "Pacing before the jury and cuing up slides on a computer presentation, Mr. Kaminsky often brought the jury and others in the courtroom to laughter, throwing out one-liners and making fun of Mr. Espada’s excuses for spending the money."
 Kaminsky also successfully prosecuted former music mogul and drug dealer James "Jimmy Henchman" Rosemond, securing an indictment after Rosemond was captured by DEA agents after remaining a fugitive for a month.
 For that prosecution, Kaminsky was awarded the True American Hero Award from the Federal Drug Agents Foundation.

 As a community advocate, Kaminsky raised funds and held free legal clinics following Hurricane Sandy.
 For his efforts, he was awarded the Community Service Award from the U.S. Attorney's Office for the Eastern District of New York and the Long Beach Martin Luther King Center’s Sandy Relief Service Award.

+State Assembly

 Kaminsky was elected to the New York State Assembly in November 2014, succeeding Harvey Weisenberg.
-As New York Magazine noted in a profile, "The rookie assemblyman has already delivered some tangible results for his district — speeding up the state’s reimbursement schedule for Sandy housing reconstruction, and pushing to open a new emergency room to compensate slightly for the storm-induced closure of Long Beach Hospital."
+As New York magazine noted in a profile, "The rookie assemblyman has already delivered some tangible results for his district — speeding up the state’s reimbursement schedule for Sandy housing reconstruction, and pushing to open a new emergency room to compensate slightly for the storm-induced closure of Long Beach Hospital."

 In 2015, Kaminsky was named one of City & State's 40 Under 40 Rising Stars.
-In his first legislative session, Kaminsky set a record for recent years for most bills passed by a first-year Assemblymember, and tied him at fourth overall in the Assembly this session with 18 of his bills passing the Assembly and 16 of those also passing the Senate.
+In his first legislative session, he set a record for recent years for most bills passed by a first-year Assemblymember, and tied him at fourth overall in the Assembly this session with 18 of his bills passing the Assembly and 16 of those also passing the Senate.